First, you need to enable the edge repository. For that, issue

 Mac OS X

-LeechCraft supports Mac OS X 10.7 and upper.
+LeechCraft supports Mac OS X 10.9 and more recent versions.

 If you want the last bleeding-edge LeechCraft, you could always build from source.